Obtaining Housing

 Check In

-Upon arrival, residents will receive campus residence key(s) and assess the condition of the assigned residence, using a Residence Condition Report (RCR) form for Hall, Apartment or Commons.
+Upon arrival, residents will receive campus residence key(s) and assess the condition of the assigned residence, using a Residence Condition Report (RCR) form.
 Careful inspection of the campus residence and furniture before residents move possessions into the space is encouraged since the information included on the RCR will be used to determine billing (if necessary) when a resident moves out of the residence.
 The RCR must be returned to Res Life staff to be kept on file for use upon check-out.
 Any damage or missing College property not specified on the RCR at check-in will be billed to the resident(s) after check-out.
 Students who do not complete and return paperwork at check-in will have an RCR completed for them and the assumption will be that conditions in the campus residence were "good" and check-out conditions will be assessed based on that assumption.

 Check Out

-• All College Property must be present and in its original condition (as noted on check-in RCR).
+• All college property must be present and in its original condition (as noted on check-in RCR).
 Residents will be billed repair/replacement costs for damaged (beyond normal wear and tear) or missing items.

-• All Personal Belongings must be removed from the residence at the time of check-out.
+• All personal belongings must be removed from the residence at the time of check-out.

 • The residence must be reasonably clean and the floor swept/mopped; if not, a minimum of $50.00 may be billed to the residents for excessive cleaning.